Free Christmas Craft Projects!

 12 Maraschino cherries, halved

-heat, stirring occasionally.
+low heat, stirring occasionally.
 Remove the pan from heat.
-Stir in chow mein
+Stir in chow

-two teaspoons, on a waxed paper-lined cookie sheet, shape about 1 Tb of the
+Using two teaspoons, on a waxed paper-lined cookie sheet, shape about 1 Tb

-mixture in a V-shaped cookie about 2" wide to resemble antlers.
+of the mixture in a V-shaped cookie about 2" wide to resemble

-cookies on the cookie sheet in the refrigerator for 1 to 2 hours or till
+Chill cookies on the cookie sheet in the refrigerator for 1 to 2 hours or

 container.